 6. Smell the Ponderosa Pine Trees

 The Kaibab Forest is home to many Ponderosa Pine Trees.
-The bark on these trees is noticeably more red and thick than other pine trees.
+The bark on these trees is noticeably more red and thicker than other pine trees.

 They also have a fragrant smell to them!
 Get right next to them and smell the bark.